jerith/Platform-Guild/language-guides/python/development.rst

 For these reasons, we recommend installing a non-system Python installation to do development with.

-On OS X, ``brew install python`` via `Homebrew` will install the latest (C)Python to a user-writeable location.
+On OS X, :command:`brew install python` via `Homebrew`_ will install the latest (C)Python to a user-writeable location.
 However, see below about PyPy.

 .. seealso::